 Now let’s use Alchemy’s API to query the proof.
 We will need an API key for using Alchemy API.
 Once we have an API key, we can make the following HTTP request:

-0.02221932261997588 Ether at block 14900001.
+The response shows the account balance is 0x4ef05b2fe9d8c8 , which is 0.02221932261997588 Ether at block 14900001.
 The nonce is 0x10 , which is 16.

 The codeHash 0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470 is the keccak256 hash of empty string, which means the account is a user account.
 User account has no code.